theking2/srv-nas-pi/README.md

 ## PI5

-Connected to LAN on the ethernet port and to WAN on a Renkforce USB-Ethernet cable.
+Connected to LAN on the PI's ethernet port and to WAN on a Renkforce USB-Ethernet cable.

 Add this to `/boot/firmware/config.txt`